Legacy Emanuel Medical Center

 Legacy Emanuel Medical Center is a hospital located in the Eliot neighborhood of Portland, Oregon, United States.
 Founded in 1912, it is one of only two Level I trauma centers in the state of Oregon, and home to the only burn center between Seattle and Sacramento.
 The hospital is also home to the Life Flight Network (MEDEVAC), the first of its kind instituted on the U.S. West Coast.
 The 554-bed facility provides a full range of services, including conventional surgery, heart treatment, critical care, neurology/stroke care/brain surgery, and care for high-risk pregnancies.
 Legacy Emanuel also houses the Randall Children's Hospital.
 It is one of the hospitals in the area where gun shot victims are routinely brought in.

-Originally opened as Emanuel Hospital by the First Immanuel Lutheran Church of Portland, the facility's original location was an historic Victorian home in North Portland (at the site of the hospital's present-day location).
+Originally opened as Emanuel Hospital by the First Immanuel Lutheran Church of Portland, the facility's original location was a historic Victorian home in North Portland (at the site of the hospital's present-day location).
 A nursing school was established in 1913, after which a new building was constructed in 1915 to accommodate the increasing influx of patients.

 The hospital saw multiple renovations and developments over the following several decades.
 In the 1970s, Emanuel Hospital began a controversial expansion project which displaced a significant number of homes and businesses in the Albina neighborhood adjacent to the hospital grounds.
 In 1983, the hospital was operated by HealthLink, but in 1989, merged with Good Samaritan Hospital to form the Legacy Health System, after which it became known as Legacy Emanuel Medical Center.